mike632t/x11-calc/README.md

 - `Macmpi` for completely rewriting the makefiles and packaging the simulator for Flatpak.

-- `Macmpi` for packaging and testing the simulators on Alpine Linux
+- `Macmpi` for packaging and testing the simulators on Alpine Linux.

 - `Agarza` and `Martin HEPPERLE` for helping to translate the help text.